 and regurgitation.
 You might be getting worried unnecessarily if it’s not actual vomit.
 Here’s how you

-Location of the food when it was thrown up is the difference between a vomit and a regurgitation.
+The location of the food when it was thrown up is the difference between vomit and a regurgitation.
 It is

 considered vomiting when the food has already passed through the stomach and intestines and expelled

 through the mouth after some time.
 However, regurgitation is when food is expelled from the